 (When can I start?)

 Students may begin taking courses for the certificate program in Fall, Spring or Summer terms.
-Use the “Registration” link on the program website to register.
+Use the online Certificate Application on the program website.

 Estimated Tuition and Fees